Superman and World War II

 On December 2, 1940, the government of Canada enacted the War Exchange Conservation Act (WECA), restricting the importation of all non-essential luxury goods.
 Comics books from the United States were effectively banned in Canada from 1941–1946.

 On May 20, 1941, President Franklin D. Roosevelt signed Executive Order 8757 Establishing the Office of Civilian Defense (OCD).
 Regional youth programs were created throughout the country including the Superman Junior Defense League of America, Roberts Superman Defense League, and the Superman Victory Kid Club.
-In the comic books, Supermen of America Club advertisements began encouraging readers to buy Savings Bonds and Defense Stamps in Action Comics #43 (December 1941).
+In the comic books, Supermen of America Club advertisements began encouraging readers to buy Savings Bonds and Defense Stamps in Action Comics #43, on sale October 14, 1941.

 The United States Pacific Fleet in Pearl Harbor, Hawaii, was attacked by the Imperial Japanese Navy Air Service on December 7, 1941.
 Congress declared war against Japan on December 8, followed by Germany on December 11.
 The Writers' War Committee, later renamed the Writers' War Board (WWB), was created on January 6, 1942.
 The civilian board was funded by the Office of War Information.
 The WWB worked to control the war narrative in all forms of American media, advising publishers on how to portray the Axis.
 Comic books became a powerful weapon of propaganda for civilians and soldiers.